BCLab-UNM/SwarmBaseCode-ROS/README.md

 To use QT Creator to debug your already running program click the "Debug" menu.
 Choose "Start Debugging" and then "Attach to Running Application...".
 You will be able to use the graphical interface to GDB from here.

-### Using the deploy.sh Script
+### Using the deploy.sh script

-The "deploy.sh" script has been added to allow for rapid deployment and easy development for teams and judges alike!
+The "deploy.sh" script has been added to allow for rapid deployment and easy development for physical teams and judges alike!
 This script is found in the SwarmBaseCode-ROS/misc folder and automates several key tasks for the user!
 Now connecting to swarmies takes seconds.

 The script is ran from your workstation and not the swarmies themselves.
 This is to allow for easy deployment and to keep work and code on the workstation as opposed to developing and running everything from the swarmies themselves(giving you a fast and reliable way to transfer and run code between the 2).
 You will need to ensure the GUI is running before running this script!